devaroop/devops_course/README.md

 ## Overview

-This Health API Service is built using Python and FastAPI, providing a robust foundation for monitoring application health and system status.
-The service implements RESTful endpoints that return comprehensive health information including system metrics and application status.
+This Health API Service is built using Python and FastAPI, providing a lightweight foundation for monitoring application health.
+The service implements a simple health check endpoint that returns the current status of the application.

 ## Features

-- **Health Check Endpoint**: Comprehensive health status with system information
+- **Health Check Endpoint**: Simple health status with timestamp
-- **Simple Health Check**: Minimal health status for basic monitoring
 - **Error Handling**: Robust error handling with appropriate HTTP status codes
-- **System Information**: Detailed system metrics including CPU, memory, and disk usage
 - **API Documentation**: Auto-generated OpenAPI/Swagger documentation
 - **Unit Tests**: Comprehensive test suite with 95%+ coverage
 - **Logging**: Structured logging for monitoring and debugging